haampie/libtree/README.md

 ```

 ## Verbose output
-By default certain standard depenendencies are not shown.
+By default, certain standard dependencies are not shown.
 For more verbose output use
 -  `libtree -v $(which man)` to show skipped libraries without their children
 -  `libtree -a $(which apt-get)` to show the full recursive list of libraries